anubhavsrivastava/blame-my-network/README.md

 3. Your network couldn't access the site while external network could access the site and you should `blame your network` for this.

         $ blamemynetwork https://blamethenetworksite.com
-        Blame you network.
+        Blame your network.
 The external network can acess the site.

 4. Neither your network nor external network could access the site.
 Either site doesn't exists or is down for now